Student Advisory Council

 3. The ballots and a record of the election should be kept on file in the school for 30 days following the election.

-Notification to DESE of election results
+Notification to Department of Elementary and Secondary Education DESE of election results

-RSAC Representation Post-Spring Elections
+Regional Student Advisory Council RSAC Representation Post-Spring Elections

-All elections, regardless of when they are being held, are subject to the same guidelines and principles described above.
+All elections, regardless of when they are held, are subject to the same guidelines and principles described above.

 Contact Us: